 Women in Finance Charter

-In the UK, we have signed the government’s Women in Finance Charter to show our commitment to work together to build a balanced and fair industry.
+In the UK, we have signed the government’s Women in Finance Charter to show our commitment to working together to build a balanced and fair industry.

 We are in no doubt that failing to take advantage of the skills of highly-qualified women constitutes a waste of talent and a loss of economic growth potential.
 We have already spoken out on many occasions about the need to dismantle the ‘dusk-’til-dawn’ culture prevalent within the financial services space, and to provide employees with the technology and supportive culture needed to work more flexibly.